masterdev0218/TimestampUNIX/README.md

 ## :signal_strength: Technologies

-* [Node v12](https://nodejs.org/en/) javaScript runtime built on Chrome's V8 JavaScript engine
+* [Node v16](https://nodejs.org/en/) javaScript runtime built on Chrome's V8 JavaScript engine
-* [Express v5](https://expressjs.com/) Fast, unopinionated, minimalist web framework for Node.js
+* [Express v4](https://expressjs.com/) Fast, unopinionated, minimalist web framework for Node.js
 * [body-parser v1](https://www.npmjs.com/package/body-parser) to parse incoming request bodies in middleware before handlers
 * [Cors v2](https://www.npmjs.com/package/cors) node.js package for providing Connect/Express middleware that can be used to enable CORS with various options.

 ## :floppy_disk: Setup

+* `npm i` to install dependencies
-* Run `npm run start` or `node server.js` for a dev server.
+* `npm run start` for a dev server.
 * Navigate to `http://localhost:8080/` for home screen.
 * Navigate to `http://localhost:8080/api/timestamp/` for current time stamp
-* Navigate to `http://localhost:8080/api/timestamp/2020-08-29` date-string for example to see json object with unix and utc timestamps
+* Navigate to `http://localhost:8080/api/timestamp/2022-04-12` date-string for example to see json object with unix and utc timestamps
 * Navigate to `http://localhost:8080/api/timestamp/1598659200` unix timestamp for example to see json object with unix and utc timestamps
 * The app will not automatically reload if you change any of the source files.